Infamous

 Now, we do have the expression there is no such thing as bad press (publicity), but I have my doubts about that one, too.

-That said, though, there is a lot of value in name recognition, even if your name is known for the wrong reason.
+That said, though, name recognition has a lot of value, even if your name is known for the wrong reason.

 Posted